Beaufort County School District: Joseph Shanklin Elementary School

 In October 1901, the school started with seven pupils.
 By January 1905, 150 students attended.
-It was founded by a group of northern abolitionists and Beaufort citizens.
-The school's mission was to instruct African American students in better cultivation of land, care of stock and manner of living.
-The school offered instruction in carpentry, bricklaying, printing and other trades.
+A group of northern abolitionists and Beaufort citizens founded it.
+The school's mission was to instruct African American students in better cultivation of land, care of stock, and manner of living.
+The school offered instruction in carpentry, bricklaying, printing, and other trades.
 Courses for girls included cooking, sewing, nursing, and homemaking.
 By 1920 The Port Royal Agricultural School became the Beaufort County Training School, but it was still known as The Shanklin School by area residents.
-With public and private funds it was able to meet the need for African American teachers, and was known as a teacher's training site.
-The school maintained 800 acre of land, as well as two barns, two dormitories, a power plant, equipment and an endowment of around $11,000.
-Today, the school is found at 121 Morrall Drive.
+With public and private funds, it met the need for African-American teachers and was known as a teacher's training site.
+The school maintained 800 acre of land, two barns, two dormitories, a power plant, equipment, and an endowment of around $11,000.
+Today, the school is located at 121 Morrall Drive.

 Mossy Oaks Elementary School

 The school opened in 1962.
-The school has met federal AYP (adequate yearly progress) since its initiation, and has been a Title One school for the past two years.
-The principal is Donald Gruel.
-The school serves students from PK to fifth grade, has one resource class, and one self contained classroom for students with special needs.
+The school has met federal AYP (adequate yearly progress) since its initiation and has been a Title One school for the past two years.
+The school serves students from pre-kindergarten to fifth grade and has one resource class, and one self-contained classroom for students with special needs.
 Mossy Oaks is one of South Carolina's newly named "Red Carpet" schools by the State Department of Education.